ivanearisty/obsidian/Classes + Uni/PDS/Project/Part 2/Project Part 2.md

 		Item(mainCategory) references Category(mainCategory)
 		Item(subCategory) references Category(subCategory)
 	```
-	This same thing can be done with the relationship sets "for" and "supervised".
+	This same thing can be done with the relationship sets "for", and "supervised"
+3. Can "notes" from PieceIn x